Shkkhwaja/portfolio/README.md

 ## About Me

-Hi, I'm [Your Name], a passionate front-end developer with a keen interest in creating interactive and user-friendly web experiences.
-I specialize in [mention any specific technologies or frameworks you work with].
+Hi, I'm [Khwaja Hussain Shaikh], a passionate front-end developer with a keen interest in creating interactive and user-friendly web experiences.
+I specialize in [Front-End Web Developer || Worked as a Web Developer in SK Children Foundation].

 ### Education